Borisfer/VIPR-Vectorial-Phase-Retrieval-for-microscopy/README.md

     Thus: you need to create a centered z-stack - has to be square and we recommend an odd grid size.*

-    b) input coordinates associated with the images in any way you want input size needs to match the number of images loaded
+    b) input coordinates associated with the images in any way you want

+    input size needs to match the number of images loaded,

     Default: x=0 ; y = 0 ; z = emitter radius; z_stack_pos - Nominal Focal Plane(NFP) positions (Default - loads NFP mat file for                    TetraPod images)

 5) **run ''Main.m''**